CSC256-04/fp1-starter/README.md

-# Welcome to the first part of your Final Project for CSC256-04
+# Welcome to the first project for CSC256-04

 # Goals: